AshuOPragmatikosThrylos/LLD-Problems/OOPS/Aryan Mittal/notes.md

 1. abstract class - cannot be instantiated
 2. interface

-- if the child class of an abstract class doesn not override all the abstract methods then the child class has to be declared abstract
+- if the child class of an abstract class does not override all the abstract methods then the child class has to be declared abstract

 - interfaces can now since java 8 have default and static methods
-- interfaces can now have since jav 9 have private methods as well
+- interfaces can now have since java 9 have private methods as well
+   * not visible to implementing class
+   * use-case: Shared logic for default/static methods
 - interfaces can have only static and final field. all fields in an interface are implicitly: public static final

 - abstract class have any variable type - final/non-final/static/non-static